MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  This policy lets you configure the Discover feature in Google Chrome.
+  This policy lets you configure the Discover feature in Microsoft Edge.

 Working in the background when enabled, this feature sends URLs to Microsoft Bing to search for related recommendations.

-If you enable or don't configure this policy, you can use the Discover button on Google Chrome to start using this feature.
+If you enable or don't configure this policy, you can use the Discover button on Microsoft Edge to start using this feature.

-If you disable this policy, you can't use the Discover feature in Google Chrome.
+If you disable this policy, you can't use the Discover feature in Microsoft Edge.

   #### Supported features: